YingjingLu/BlockChain-Simulator/docs/config_and_trace.md

 ```

 ## Message Trace json structure
 Below defines the message trace json structure for one round (for example `/message_trace/0.json`), This can differ depending on protocol's need.
+These message traces can be either specified before simulation run or not.
+If you want to let simulator automatically generate message, leave no file there and the simulator will fill out messages as it runs, or you can choose to use the messages you write and pass that in to the simulator with `config` `use_trace=true`.
+You can also specify part of the keys for example in streamlet you can specify `proposal_task` and leave `vote_task` blank, the simulator will use the proposal task you defined and automatically generate the vote task messages.

 ### DolevStrongMessageTrace
 Each of tasks in this array includes a message one player sends to another